sizhuoli/TreeCountSegHeight/README.md

 case2: inputs of different spatial resolution (only support 1/2 coarser resolution for now): use config/UNetTraining_multires.py

+--- example data for demonstration ---

+example input data in: example_extracted_data/

+IMPORTANT: LISCENCE REQUIRED FOR FORMAL USE OF THE DATA!

 --- major tunable hyperparameters ---

 boundary weights: determine the penalty on crown boundaries for better individual separation